creviceapp/creviceapp.github.io/practical_example.md

 });
 ```

 But `UnicodeKeyStroke` method is slow.
 So if there is no need to use it, you should better to do it with `Clipboard` and Ctrl+V method.
-See [Paste text message](#paste-text-message).
+See [Paste text message with clipboard](#paste-text-message-with-clipboard).

 ## Paste text message with clipboard